maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

   - LDAP
   - Mixed

-#### Fingerprint Biometrics Type (MORE DETAIL ON FINGERPRINT)
+#### Fingerprint Biometrics Type
-- OOB, or out-of-band, authentication uses a second, and seperate communication channel to make authentication more secure.
+- OOB, or out-of-band, authentication uses a second, and seperate communication channel to authenticate a user.
 - [U.are.U 4500](https://www.neurotechnology.com/fingerprint-scanner-digitalpersona-u-are-u-4500.html) is the model of biometric scanner.

 #### SSO Type